Have you ever thought that you would like to switch to a vegetarian diet, but you don’t know if you could handle never eating meat again?

 Think about the things that you currently eat, and the ingredients that go into them.
 Make a list and look at the ingredients that are already okay for a vegetarian diet.
 Then, look at where you can make some of those substitutions we discussed in the previous paragraph.

-For example, consider using tofu to replace chicken in your favorite stir-fry dishes.
+For example, consider using mushrooms pr tempeh to replace chicken in your favorite stir-fry dishes.
 Once you have your list of staples made, it is time to stock up on them.

 Learn about Ethnic Foods